JoshJarabek7/anchoring/README.md

 1. Verify your OPENAI_API_KEY in .env is valid and has sufficient credits
 2. Check internet access to connect to OpenAI's API
 3. Look for any rate limit messages in the error logs

-### Python Version Issues

-If you encounter Python version compatibility issues:

-1. Check your Python version: `python --version`
-2. Ensure it matches the range required (3.10-3.12) - Python 3.13 is not supported
-3. Consider using a tool like pyenv to install a compatible Python version
-4. uv should automatically search for installed versions within the accepted range, and if not, install them for you.

 ### MCP Not Found in Claude / Cursor